noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

 // modifiers
 type Modifiers {
-  optional?: any; // requires checking if undefined before use readonly noReAssignment: string; // can be reassigned,
+  optional?: any; // requires checking if undefined before use readonly noReAssignment: string; // cant be reassigned, but if object, child props can be }
-  [index: number]: string; // when you dont know the names, but you know the shape }

 // const vs readonly